-Activity 1 Making A Measuring Chord
+Making A Measuring Chord

-Summary The groups will make a chord with colored ribbons tied to it at every 30cm.
-Objectives Preparing an artistic rope that can be hung in the garden.
-Having a measuring device for the planting process.
+The groups will make a chord with colored ribbons tied to it at Summary every 30cm.

+Preparing an artistic rope that can be hung in the garden.
+Objectives Having a measuring device for the planting process.

 Materials Measuring tape, string, colored ribbons, markers, and scissors.
-Duration 30 min

 The participants are divided into groups.
-Each group gets a string, or rope or chord, and is also given colorful ribbons, a pair of scissors, a marker and a measuring tape.
+Each group gets a string, or rope or chord, and is also given colorful ribbons, a pair of scissors, a marker and a measurina tape.